-LHNU is usually carried out with 3 or 4 ports.^{2,11,13,14} In the LHNU operations of the right kidney, liver retraction and the use of the 3rd working port to enable colon retraction in children over 3 kg was recommended.8 Taking the differences of both left and right sides into consideration, it is useful to insert the 4th trocar on the right side for the liver retraction and for better exposure of the upper side of the kidney.
-Usage of the 4th trocar on the left side depends on the size of the spleen and on the preference of the surgeon.
-For pediatric urologists, who are unexperienced in these operations, usage of 4 ports in LHNUs was recommended for both right and left sides.2 In our study group, we completed the interventions with a total of 4 ports (one was a camera) on the right LHNU interventions and usually with 3 ports on left LHNU interventions (only in some cases we used 4 ports).
-Janetschek et al.13 suggested that the preoperative insertion of a stent to any of the ureters in the pole of the affected or normal kidney was not necessary to distinguish the ureters.
-On the other hand some other authors recommended the insertion of a stent to the ureter of the pole of the affected kidney as it made it easier to distinguish it from the normal ureter during laparoscopy.11 Following the same idea, in our cases, we inserted through cystoscopy a ureteral catheter to the ureter of the pole of the normal kidney (not of the affected kidney).
-Operations can be carried out much safer and faster with the guidance of a catheter inserted into the ureter of the pole to any-affected or injured-kidney.
+LHNU is usually carried out with three or four ports.^{2,11,13,14} In the LHNU operations of the right kidney, liver retraction and the use of the third working port to enable colon retraction in children over 3 kg was recommended.8 Taking the differences of both left and right sides into consideration, it is useful to insert the fourth trocar on the right side for the liver retraction and for better exposure of the upper side of the kidney.
+Usage of the fourth trocar on the left side depends on the size of the spleen and on the preference of the surgeon.
+For pediatric urologists who are unexperienced in these operations, usage of four ports in LHNUs was recommended for both right and left sides.2 In our study group, we completed the interventions with a total of four ports (one was a camera) on the right LHNU interventions and usually with three ports on left LHNU interventions (in some cases we used four ports for left LHNU).

+Janetschek et al13 suggested that the preoperative insertion of a stent to any of the ureters in the pole of the affected or normal kidney was not necessary to distinguish the ureters.
+On the other hand, some authors recommend the insertion of a stent to the ureter of the pole of the affected kidney, as it makes it easier to distinguish it from the normal ureter during laparoscopy.11 In our cases, we inserted a ureteral catheter to the ureter of the pole of the normal kidney through cystoscopy.
+Operations can be carried out much more safely and quickly with the guidance of a catheter inserted into the ureter of the pole to any affected or injured kidney.

-Another key point in our technique was using a LigaSure[®] during the resection of the affected pole of the kidney.
+Another key point in our technique was using a LigaSure during the resection of the affected pole of the kidney.
 This allows the surgeon to make a delicate resection of the paranchyma without causing any harm to the normal pole.
-In addition it prevents from unnecessary bleeding due to coagulation property of the instrument at the same time of the resection.
+In addition, it prevents any unnecessary bleeding due to coagulation property of the instrument at the same time as resection.